Call for Abstracts

 Chairs:

 Technologies to enhance safety, robustness, assurance, and efficiency of airborne operations and space missions.
-Integration of RNSS technologies for aviation, rockets, and autonomous flight termination systems (AFTS).
-Adoption and impact assessment of modernized GNSS, SBAS, and GBAS.
-Uses of new signals and services.
-Requirements for performance monitoring and alerting.
-Advancing integrity, availability, accuracy, and security requirements.
-Airborne GNSS and sensor integrations for current and novel applications.
+Integration of GNSS technologies for aviation, rockets, and remotely piloted or unmanned aircraft systems.
+Airborne GNSS and sensor integration for current and novel applications, including vertical and take off landing (VTOL) operations.
+Adoption and impact assessment of modernized GNSS, SBAS, GBAS and ARAIM.
+Robustness of augmentation systems to signal degradation, including ionospheric scintillation, multipath, jamming, and spoofing.
+Navaids modernization and spectrum optimization (e.g., VOR, DME, LDACS).
+Requirements for onboard performance monitoring and alerting.
+Advancing integrity, availability, accuracy, continuity, and security requirements and mitigation.
+Navigation challenges with integrated low-altitude, air and space traffic.

 Chairs: